-Additionally in 2014, CCDC obtained another availment from this local bank amounting to P500.00 million which shall be used to finance the construction of its projects.
+Also in 2014, CCDC obtained another availment from this local bank amounting to P500.00 million which shall be used to finance the construction of its projects.
 Principal repayment is provided with a grace period of one year, thereafter, an equal yearly amortization of P50.00 million to commence on its second year up to fifth year.
-The remaining P300.00 million shall be paid upon its maturity.
+The remaining P250.00 million shall be paid upon its maturity.
 Interest payment shall be computed on the outstanding principal amount of the loan; at a fixed rate of 6.00% per annum.
+Outstanding balance from this facility as of March 31, 2016 amounted to P400.00 million.